 Surface Cleaning and Disinfection Measures to Prevent the Spread of Influenza

-In the past, conventional wisdom stated that daily disinfection practices were not necessary to prevent the outbreak of infectious disease, including influenza.
+In the past, conventional wisdom stated that daily disinfection practices were not necessary to prevent the outbreak of infectious diseases, including influenza.

 However, a two-year study at a Florida school district demonstrated the effectiveness of daily disinfection at reducing student absenteeism and eliminating outbreaks.